 Visa-Free entry countries

-These are the list of countries that allow Philippine passport holders to enter their border without the need for Visa and stay there for a period of time.
+These are the list of countries that allow Philippine passport holders to enter their borders without the need for Visa and stay there for a period of time.

 Visa on arrival countries